mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-06-09-joining-the-cloud-revolution.md

 Containers are not EJBs; the comparison only works so far.
-But some of the risks apply: people focus on using Docker and containers for their own sake, perhaps as a form of Resume Driven Development but more likely because we as a group just really do enjoy _playing_ with new technology and we'll often jump at the opportunity to do so - often losing sight though of the big picture: process efficiency and ease of handling very large scale swings in demand.
+But some of the risks apply: people focus on using Docker and containers for their own sake, perhaps as a form of Resume Driven Development but more likely because we as a group just really do enjoy _playing_ with new technology and we'll often jump at the opportunity to do so - often losing sight though of the big picture: process efficiency, and ease of handling large scale and great swings in demand.

 # A Cambrian Explosion